benslack19/benslack19.github.io/_pages/about.md

 My academic work led to a life science industry position which blends my professional interests.
 I have a multi-faceted role that includes performing data analysis for developing applications, internal and commercial education, and serving as a technical liaison for product management.

 I have extensive experience performing independent research, analyzing and interpreting complex data sets, optimizing data analysis protocols and communicating my results through oral and written presentations.
-While lately I've been working more in Python, I'm happy being in front of a Jupiter notebook (with pandas, numpy, scipy, matplotlib) or RStudio (with tidyverse or various bioconductor packages).
+While lately I've been working more in Python, I'm happy being in front of a Jupyter notebook (with pandas, numpy, scipy, matplotlib) or RStudio (with tidyverse or various bioconductor packages).

 In my spare time, I can be found surfing (or trying to), hiking, or eating at a well-reviewed restaurant with my wife somewhere in California.
 I can be reached at ben.lacar AT gmail.com.